+There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to mycophenolate during pregnancy and those becoming pregnant within 6 weeks of discontinuing mycophenolate mofetil treatment.
+To report a pregnancy or obtain information about the registry, visit www.mycophenolateREMS.com or call 1-800-617-8191.
 Use of mycophenolate mofetil (MMF) during pregnancy is associated with an increased risk of first trimester pregnancy loss and an increased risk of multiple congenital malformations in multiple organ systems [see Human Data].
-Oral administration of mycophenolate to rats and rabbits during the period of organogenesis produced congenital malformations and pregnancy loss at doses less than the recommended clinical dose (0.01 to 0.05 times the recommended clinical doses in kidney and heart transplant patients) [see Animal Data].
+Oral administration of mycophenolate to rats and rabbits during the period of organogenesis produced congenital malformations and pregnancy loss at doses less than the recommended clinical dose (0.01 to 0.05 $\,$ times the recommended clinical doses in kidney and heart transplant patients) [see Animal Data].
 Consider alternative immunosuppressants with less potential for embryofetal toxicity.
-Risks and benefits of nycophenolate mofetil should be discussed with the pregnant woma The estimated background risk of pregnancy loss and congenital malformations in organ transplant populations is not clear.
+Risks and benefits of The estimated background risk of pregnancy loss and congenital malformations in organ transplant populations is not clear.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.